 Stress generally occurs when you are trying to think about and process more things than you have the capacity for.
-It is easy to think that ‘stress is stress’ but there are various types of stress and each should managed differently.
+It is easy to think that ‘stress is stress’ but there are various types of stress and each should be managed differently.

 Albrecht’s four common types of stress are:

-I’m a morning person, so for me the first few hours of the day are critical for knocking off the urgent tasks and I leave the less important tasks such as checking email until later in the day when my energy levels are down.
+I’m a morning person, so for me, the first few hours of the day are critical for knocking off the urgent tasks and I leave the less important tasks such as checking email until later in the day when my energy levels are down.
 I try to remove as many things to worry about as I can so that I remove time stress.

 As it suggests encounter stress occurs when you are worrying about interacting with a group of people where there are outcomes that are either unpredictable or predictably unpleasant.
 The “encounter” can easily drain or overwhelm you especially when you have lots of these personal interactions and situations.

-The best way to manage or remove ‘encounter stress’ is either through limiting or removing the cause (the people) or by improving your interpersonal skills so that you remain confident and in control when dealing with them.
+The best way to manage or remove it is either through limiting or removing the cause (the people) or by improving your interpersonal skills so that you remain confident and in control when dealing with them.
 People with high emotional intelligence generally have lower encounter stress because they are better able to interact with others and can build good relationships.

-Anticipatory stress occurs when you are worried about the future, either in a general sense, or more usually around a specific event such as an unpleasant meeting or conversation.
+Anticipatory stress occurs when you are worried about the future, either in a general sense or more usually around a specific event such as an unpleasant meeting or conversation.
 The general sense is usually vague and undefined often in the guise of a big black cloud with an overall sense that something will go wrong.

-The best way to manage or remove Anticipatory stress is through thorough preparation (be prepared, don’t be scared) and/or by using visualisation techniques – picturing the day ahead and how it will likely pan out.
+The best way to manage or remove it is through thorough preparation (be prepared, don’t be scared) and/or by using visualisation techniques – picturing the day ahead and how it will likely pan out.
 There may be several possible scenarios and picturing these helps create some certainty and confidence that you have all the bases covered.
 You will feel more confident and in control and as a result less stressed.

-The best way to manage or remove situational stress is by understanding the “automatic” physical and emotional signals that your body sends out when you’re under pressure and then using a “circuit breaker” to diffuse or divert your emotional reaction.
+The best way to manage or remove this is by understanding the “automatic” physical and emotional signals that your body sends out when you’re under pressure and then using a “circuit breaker” to diffuse or divert your emotional reaction.
 This is different for different people and can be a phase or an action or another response.
 It takes time to find and to practice the most appropriate circuit breaker but its well worth it.